Tuesday, September 20

 The Role of the Media in the Arab Springs: What’s Next?

-Though media played a key role in mobilizing protests during the Arab Spring, it also played a key role in the faltering transition processes that followed as conflicts sprang up in the ensuing power vacuums in parts of the region.
+Though the media played a key role in mobilizing protests during the Arab Spring, they also played a key role in the faltering transition processes that followed as conflicts sprang up in the ensuing power vacuums in parts of the region.
 Instead of supporting the crafting of new identities and institutions, or holding emergent regimes to account, the media contributed to social polarization, discontent, and the doubling-down of authoritarian forces.
-Transnational broadcasting, pervasive social media, and division over Islamist movements all contributed to the debilitating role of media in the environment after the Arab Spring.
+Transnational broadcasting, pervasive social media, and division over Islamist movements all contributed to the debilitating role of media in the post-Arab Spring environment.